borkdude/blog/posts/oss-updates-sep-oct-2024.md

 <img src="https://pbs.twimg.com/media/GazP9WmbUAAACIr?format=jpg&name=4096x4096" width="80%"></img>

+If you are interested in a full stack web framework with babashka and squint, check out [borkweb](https://github.com/m3tti/borkweb).

 Here are updates about the projects/libraries I've worked on in the last two months.

 - [clj-kondo](https://github.com/clj-kondo/clj-kondo): static analyzer and linter for Clojure code that sparks joy.<br>